How To Test An Auto-Darkening Welding Helmet? A Crucial Step Before You Weld

 Howdy, fellow welders!
 One of the most important lessons I’ve learned in my career is the NECESSITY of TESTING my auto-darkening welding helmet before each use.
 I understood its significance after experiencing a malfunction with one of my old masks.
 Thankfully, I detected the issue before continuing to weld, preventing a potential arc burn.

 Either way, you must inspect your auto-darkening filter or ADF before getting started, especially if it has been a while since you last used it.
-After all, a welding hood is a crucial piece of protective gear designed to safeguard your eyes from harmful radiation.
+After all, a good-quality welding hood is a crucial piece of protective gear designed to safeguard your eyes from harmful radiation.
 You’d always want to make sure it’s working fine to avoid any nasty surprises.

 Wondering how?
 Well, here you go!